 Unpaid accounts receivable may be assigned for collection.
 If an account is assigned, any collection costs, court costs, and/or attorney’s fees necessary to collect the amount owed will be added to the balance due.
 The balance due may be reported to national credit bureaus, which may adversely affect credit ratings.
 A hold will be placed on university records and future enrollment until the balance is paid in full.

-Each student who expects to complete degree requirements for a bachelor's degree or a master's degree must file an application (bachelor's application or master's application) by March 1 for Summer graduates, August 1 for Fall graduates, and January 1 for Spring graduates via goNSU.
+Each student who expects to complete degree requirements for a bachelor’s degree or a master’s degree must file an application by March 1 for Summer graduates, August 1 for Fall graduates, and January 1 for Spring graduates via goNSU.
 Undergraduate students, in conjunction with the advisor, should utilize the Degree Works audit to check eligibility for graduation.
-In addition, graduate students who expect to complete requirements for master's degrees next term should submit a degree check form to the Graduate College.
+In addition, graduate students who expect to complete requirements for master’s degrees next term should submit a degree check form to the Graduate College in the Administration Building.
 Forms to request the degree check are located on the Graduate College home page.
 Degree check requests are not taken during grade reporting, registration or add/drop periods.

 Degrees are conferred at the end of fall, spring and summer semesters.
 Students completing degree requirements at the end of a summer term may participate in the spring commencement.
 Tahlequah campus graduation ceremonies are held during the fall and spring of each year and are open to all NSU students.
 The Broken Arrow campus graduation ceremony is held only during the spring.
 Broken Arrow students completing in the fall may attend the ceremony at the Tahlequah campus in December or may attend the Broken Arrow ceremony the following May.

 Students are personally responsible for completing all requirements established for their degrees by the university, college and department.
 A student's advisor may not assume these responsibilities and may not substitute, waive, or exempt the student from any established requirement or academic standard.